ymetinyilmazoglu/rfm_analysis_flo/README.md

 It is the total monetary value of the purchases made within the date range recorded for analysis.

 ## Business Problem
-FLO, an online shoe store, wants to divide its customers into segments and determine marketing strategies according to these segments.
+FLO,the online shoe store wants to divide its customers into segments and determine marketing strategies according to these segments.
 For this purpose, the behavior of the customers will be defined and groups will be created according to these behavioral clusters.
 ## Features of Dataset
 * Total Row : 19.945
 * Total Features : 12